-During the first quarter of 2022, WTW announced its intention to transfer ownership of its Russian subsidiary to local management who will operate independently in the Russian market.
+During the first quarter of 2022, WTW announced its intention to transfer ownership of its Russian subsidiaries to local management who will operate independently in the Russian market.
 Due to the sanctions and prohibitions on certain types of business and activities, WTW deconsolidated its Russian entities on March 14, 2022.
-The completion of the transfer is pending but the deconsolidation resulted in a loss of \$57 million, which includes an allocation of Risk & Broking goodwill, and was recognized as a loss on disposal of a business within other income, net on our condensed consolidated statement of comprehensive income.
+The transfer of its Russian subsidiaries to local management was completed on the agreed-upon terms on July 18, 2022, and the transfer was registered in Russia on July 25, 2022.
+The deconsolidation in the first quarter of 2022 resulted in a loss of \$57 million, which includes an allocation of Risk & Broking goodwill, and was recognized as a loss on disposal of a business within other income, net on our condensed consolidated statement of comprehensive income.
 Further, certain Russian insurance contracts were placed historically by our U.K. brokers into the London market, the majority of which were under multi-year terms resulting in both current and non-current accounts receivables.
-Total net assets impaired, including accounts receivable balances related to our Russian business that are held outside of our Russian entities, were \$81 million during the three months ended March 31, 2022.
-This impairment charge was recorded in other operating expenses on our condensed consolidated statement of comprehensive income.
+Total net assets impaired, including accounts receivable balances related to our Russian business that are held outside of our Russian entities, were \$81 million recorded during the three months ended March 31, 2022 in other operating expenses on our condensed consolidated statement of comprehensive income.